KyleMayes/vulkanalia/tutorial/book/src/pipeline/fixed_functions.md

 The `polygon_mode` determines how fragments are generated for geometry.
 The following modes are available:

-* `vk::PolygonMode::FILL`: fill the area of the polygon with fragments
+* `vk::PolygonMode::FILL` &ndash; fill the area of the polygon with fragments
-* `vk::PolygonMode::LINE`: polygon edges are drawn as lines
+* `vk::PolygonMode::LINE` &ndash; polygon edges are drawn as lines
-* `vk::PolygonMode::POINT`: polygon vertices are drawn as points
+* `vk::PolygonMode::POINT` &ndash; polygon vertices are drawn as points

 Using any mode other than fill requires enabling a GPU feature.